Rob Upton

 With 16 years of experience working in leadership roles, supporting large numbers of staff, I’ve seen how the barriers of anxiety and depression can seriously affect daily life.
 As a therapist, I have helped many clients take back control of their thinking, and lead more fulfilling lives, with contentment and positivity.
 I’d love to help you too.
 I am a fully qualified and registered counsellor with BACP and NCPS.

-So please get in touch to book and introductory call, or message me for an introductory session, so we can assess how we might work together.
-Take the first step – I look forward to hearing from you.
+So please get in touch to book an introductory call, or message me for an introductory session, so we can assess how we might work together.
+To make things easier, you can even book directly through my website.

 Training, qualifications & experience